steinmartin/usb-midi-java-receiver/README.md

-#  MIDI (1.0) Communication test between a potibard (Arduino based microcontroller with optical rotary encoders) and a Java application
+#  MIDI (1.0) Communication test between a potiboard (Arduino based microcontroller with optical rotary encoders) and a Java application

  The test focuses on bidirectional MIDI 1.0 communication between the Java application using the MIDI capabilities of the Java Sound API and the Arduino-based microprocessor.